microsoft/CosmosDB_Multi-Tenant/README.md

 Multi-Tenant databases have unique set of data per each tenant in our use case number of rooms, availability and reservations.
-It would make sense to create TenantID as the partition key and collect room availabiity and reservation info using document type.
+It would make sense to create TenantID as the partition key and collect room availability and reservation info using document type.

 You can also keep reference data such as Guest info and room type definitions in the same container.